 Founded in 1993, Red Hat is now a $3 billion-a-year company, with more than 11,000 employees.
 Focused on the Linux operating system, it builds open-source software, meaning that the code is publicly accessible, so that people can modify and adapt it and share their work with the open-source community.
 Red Hat sells subscriptions, including updates, support, training, and integration services, for its open-source products.

-Urvashi Mohnani (ENG’17) was a Red Hat intern in 2017; she’s now on the payroll as a software engineer working on ChRIS.
+Urvashi Mohnani (ENG’17) was a Red Hat intern last year; she’s now on the payroll as a software engineer working on ChRIS.
 She says Red Hat is big on employees using blog posts and other methods to share their work with the open-source community.
 “These internships and experiential opportunities not only help our students gain practical, hands-on technical experience, but also help them develop important soft skills—communication, teamwork,” says Abraham Matta, a CAS professor and chair of computer science.

 Fiona Whittington (COM’19) built a relationship with Red Hat through the Girls Who Code organization; she founded the BU chapter in 2016 and was president from 2016 to 2018.
 Red Hat was “super-adamant about helping in the community,” she says.
 “I got to know who they were and what they were about, and became friends with the recruiter.
 And then I kind of fell in love with the concept of open source, and I came by their office and knew they would be a good fit for me.”